ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Acrilord/Chemlord Psycasts.md

   - Chemlord Psycast
   - Chemlord
 ---
 *Chemlords specialize in creating and using various psychic chemicals.
-Most of their spell*
+Most of their psycasts*

 - 1st Level:
 	- [[Fleming's Liquefying Lob]] (2, 20)